 You won't be able to use the 'Store on Device' option when using Scribd.com or the mobile website, but you'll still be able to enjoy offline reading on a computer as long as it's been enabled for downloading.
 If a title is available to save to your computer, you'll see an blue 'Download' option above the title of the piece.

 It's up to publishers to decide how they want their work to be accessed.
 Some publishers disable downloading for specific titles and the 'Download' option won't be shown for those books.
 You'll still be able to enjoy them on Scribd.com or store them on the app, but they won't be downloadable and printable.

 Remember!
 In order to read any downloadable content, you'll need to have the correct software -- such as Acrobat Reader or Microsoft Office -- installed on your computer.
 Otherwise you won't be able to view the file you've downloaded.

-Additionally, there are some titles that are for purchase only and not in the subscription collection.
+Additionally, there are some titles that are for purchase only and not in the premium collection.
 In order to know whether a 'Buy Now' title will be available for downloading, read up on what 'Buy Now' means.Some of the titles will be accessible for downloading and some won't; again, it depends on what the publisher decided.

 Scribd doesn't believe there's any reason to be without a good book, so go out and enjoy some offline reading today!